Today we are talking the connection between MESSAGING and SEO with Marisa Corcoran.

 10,000 Jasper words FREE!

-Get Ocho: the best retirement info for entrepreneurs!
+Get Carry (formerly Ocho): the best retirement resources for entrepreneurs!

 This transcript has been machine-generated and has not been edited for errors.